 - 1. Be sure sealing surfaces have been cleaned and prepared.
 Install a new O-ring in oil pan. - 2.
-Check to make sure that there are no nicks or burrs on sealing surfaces of oil pan or crankcase. - Apply a 1.5 mm (1/16 in.) bead of sealant to sealing surface of oil pan on CV17-23 engines.
-CV25-750 engines use a new gasket.
-Before installing gasket, check dowel pin on oil filter side of crankcase.
-If a split style dowel pin is contained, replace it with a closed seam style pin provided with new gasket. - 4.
-Make sure end of governor cross shaft is lying against bottom of cylinder 1 inside crankcase. - Install oil pan to crankcase.
+Check to make sure that there are no nicks or burrs on sealing surfaces of oil pan or crankcase. - 3.
+Make sure end of governor cross shaft is lying against bottom of cylinder 1 inside crankcase. - 4.
+Use a new gasket and install oil pan to crankcase.
 Carefully seat camshaft and crankshaft into their mating bearings.
 Rotate crankshaft slightly to help engage oil pump and governor gear meshes. - Install screws securing oil pan to crankcase.
-Torque fasteners to 24.4 N⋅m (216 in. lb) following sequence.
+Torque fasteners to 24.4 N⋅m (216 in. lb.) following sequence.
 On some engines one mounting screw is plated.
 Plated screw is typically installed in hole location 6.